titu1994/LSTM-FCN/README.md

 After this, once training begins, each model will trained according to specificiation and log files will be written to which describe all the parameters for convenience along with the training and testing set accuracy at the end of training.

 Weight files will automatically be saved in the correct directories and can be used for later analysis.

+#### Training Inner-loop
+To train the a model, uncomment the line below and execute the script. **Note** that '???????' will already be provided, so there is no need to replace it.
+It refers to the prefix of the saved weight file.
+Also, if weights are already provided, this operation will overwrite those weights.

+`train_model(model, did, dataset_name_, epochs=2000, batch_size=128,normalize_timeseries=normalize_dataset)`

+#### Evaluate Inner-loop
+To evaluate the performance of the model, simply execute the script with the below line uncommented.

+`evaluate_model(model, did, dataset_name_, batch_size=128,normalize_timeseries=normalize_dataset)`

 ## Evaluate